June Garden Calendar

 Divide and transplant most late-summer and fall-blooming perennials now.
 Wait to divide spring bloomers until fall.

-Continue planting trees, shrubs and roses.
+Continue putting shrubs, trees and roses in your yard.
 But don't plant bare-root types.
 They need cool, wet weather to take off.

 In the northern Midwest, continue to plant gladiolus corms, canna rhizomes, begonia tubers, and other summer bulbs.

-Deadhead flowers regularly.
-It not only keeps your landscape tidy-looking, it encourages certain flowers to bloom more.
+Deadheading means pinching or cutting off flower stems below a faded bloom and just above the first set of healthy leaves.
+It not only keeps your landscape tidy, it encourages certain flowers to bloom more.

-Harvest veggies regularly.
-It will encourage vegetables to keep producing well until fall.
+Picking vegetables on a regular basis will encourage them to keep producing well until fall.
 This is especially true with green beans, but also green peppers, hot peppers, cucumbers, squash, eggplants and tomatoes.

-Fertilize containers regularly.
-Watering flushes out many nutrients.
+Watering flushes out many nutrients from container plants, so fertilize regularly.
 For best results, use a special bloom-boosting fertilizer on flowering plants.